Key Takeaways

 Back sleeping with a pillow under your knees

-This supports the natural lumbar curve and takes pressure off the lower back.
-A small rolled towel under the small of your back can provide additional support[1].
+The pillow props up your knees enough to maintain your lumbar curve and takes pressure off the lower back.
+A rolled towel under the small of your back adds more support if you need it[1].

 Good Alternative